 In the early Victorian era medieval and not classical elements are sometimes chosen in Canada to emphasize the Britishness of the cultural influence, which is in opposition to their U.S. neighbours, who want to skip Britain and go back to classical roots (see some of the conclusions reached in the project Mapping Medievalism at the Canadian Frontier).
 That is in play here, especially in the structures of U of T which are referencing the medieval university traditions at places like Oxford, or Cambridge with their Gothic style.
 But I don’t think that is the whole explanation.
 I think in this time, approx. 1870-1885, they use a medieval style of architecture only in part to emphasize Britishness, but mostly they see this as an appropriate symbol for power.
 It can’t be wholly to separate themselves from the United States because this is a uniquely American form of Romanesque.

 Richard A. Waite, British-born Buffalo architect, was given the contract to design the building.
 This was after as a member of the selection committee he had decided that the Gothic design (the other most recognizable medieval architectural style), proposed by Darling and Curry was unsuitable.
 The architectural style Richardsonian Romanesque was developed by Henry Hobson Richardson , and it was perfected in New England.
 When they were designing the civic structures in Toronto they favoured this Richardsonian Romanesque style.
 E.J.
 Lennox designed Old City Hall in the Richardsonian Romanesque style, and R.A.
 Waite chose the style for these, the Ontario Parliament Buildings.
 These buildings are associated with power.
 So at that time Richardsonian Romanesque, this Medieval style tempered with American influence, was how Torontonians, as well as New Englanders, expressed power through a structure.
+For the art and architecture a medieval style was chosen, but when we look at the debts and carry-overs in the parliamentary tradition from the Middle Ages we can see why medieval symbols are appropriate to help represent a British Parliament.
+One carry-over from the Middle Ages is the use of standards to represent people or a group (in this case a nation).
+Even before the Middle Ages people would give themselves a symbol, often a symbol to rally around during battle.
+It was in the medieval period, however, that heraldry becomes more formalized.

 the cross of St. Andrew (Scotland’s flag)